stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 #### System Requirements

 FREQ-10.1
-: The system MUST be able to ingest occupation data from the Bureau of Labor Statistics.
+: The system MUST apply time series analysis to historical employment data to forecast future trends.

 FREQ-10.2
-: The system MUST apply time series analysis to forecast future trends.
+: The system MUST display historical and forecasted employment trends for the occupation currently being viewed.

 FREQ-10.3
-: The system MUST display historical and forecasted employment trends for the occupation currently being viewed.
+: The system SHOULD display historical and forecasted employment trends for occupations related to the occupation currently being viewed (as described in FREQ-6.2, FREQ-6.5, FREQ-6.8, FREQ-6.11, and FREQ-6.14)

 FREQ-10.4
-: The system SHOULD display historical and forecasted employment trends for occupations related to the occupation currently being viewed (as described in FREQ-6.2, FREQ-6.5, FREQ-6.8, FREQ-6.11, and FREQ-6.14)

-FREQ-10.5
 : The system SHOULD clearly denote which trend data is historical and which is forecasted.
 This may be done using colors, symbols, or other visual techniques.

 ---